heptarch/heptarch.github.io/drafts/cloning.md

 - $X^a Z^b = (-1)^{ab} Z^b X^a$;
 - and $c_00 = \mbox{tr}[\rho]/2 = 1/2$.

 Thus, Bob's density matrix is *maximally mixed* and he knows absolutely nothing about the state!
+Thus, teleportation transfers no information until Alice supples her Bell bits $a,b$, and there is no contradiction in cloning the state; it is hidden inaccessibly behind a random $X^a Z^b$.

 ## Multiple copies